hturnbull93/makers_notes/week_notes/week3.md

 Learning Objective & Achievement Plan

-I will move towards the **Follow an effective debugging process for web applications** course goals by doing the following:
+I will move towards the **Follow an effective debugging process for web applications** and **Explain the basics of how the web works** course goals by doing the following:

 - [x] Attend the [Debugging 2 skills workshop]
-- [ ] Work on the [Debugging a Rack App skills workshop]
+- [x] Work on the [Debugging a Rack App skills workshop]

 ---